[Athen] Alternative Format

 I am wondering how you all distribute textbook files to students who use

-Or do you allow them to have electronic access to the files (e-mail or
+do you allow them to have electronic access to the files (e-mail or FTP like

-FTP like sites)?
-When I first starting working in my current position my
+sites)?
+When I first starting working in my current position my manager was

-and tracking their return!
-Will this trend change when Access Text opens
+tracking their return!
+Will this trend change when Access Text opens their

 Instructional Specialist with Assistive Technology

 NOTICE: This email (including attachments) is covered by the Electronic